thunder033/ArraySearch/README.md

 `result = find.[one|all].in(collection).having(searchPath).with(filter)`

-accepts a filter and a the target path of a collection within the object to search in
+accepts a filter and a the target path of a array within the object to search in

 Return Type:
  - `one`: returns the first object found meeting the search filter
- - `all`: returns an array or map (depends on original collection) of all objectrs found meeting the search filter
+ - `all`: returns an array or map (depends on original collection) of all objects found meeting the search filter

 If no objects meeting the filter are found, either `undefined` or an empty collection will be returned, depending on the return type.

 Parameters:
- - `array`: an array or map of objects (with a similiar structure)
+ - `collection`: an array or map of objects (with a similiar structure)
  - `filter`: properties to search for within each object, should be an object (see examples below)
  - `searchPath`: an object indicating the location of any array within each object (see examples below)

 With v1.1, a map of objects can be provided.
 Searching for a single result will return a single object, while searching for all will return a map of results.
 This will temporarily modify each object in the map to preserve its key.

-# Examples:
+# Examples

 ```javascript
 var find = Finder(),